ascoderu/lokole/README.rst

 running on the Lokole devices to the rest of the world.
 Lokole is a project by the Canadian-Congolese non-profit `Ascoderu <https://ascoderu.ca>`_.

-The server has two main responsibilities:
+The server is implemented using `Connexion <https://jobs.zalando.com/tech/blog/crafting-effective-microservices-in-python/>`_ and has two main responsibilities:

 1. Receive emails from the internet that are addressed to Lokole users and forward them to the appropriate Lokole device.